Skip to main content

 seagrass flower

 Seagrass restoration is a high priority across the National Estuarine Research Reserve System and the focus of many collaborative partnerships among scientists, state and federal agencies, tribal governments, and non-governmental organizations.
-While the majority of seagrass restoration efforts to date have transplanted adult shoots using a variety of planting techniques, seed-based methods are becoming more common thanks, in part, to emerging observations of several critical benefits.
-In particular, planting sexually-produced seeds, as compared to transplanting vegetative shoots produced predominantly via asexual reproduction, has the potential to produce genetically-diverse, restored meadows.
-Genetic diversity in eelgrass populations is strongly positively correlated with greater production, increased resistance to and recovery from disturbance, and higher potential for adaptation to environmental change.
-Though a wide range of seed-based restoration techniques have been used for small- to large-scale restorations with varying degrees of success, a lack of information exchange mechanisms has hampered communication of lessons learned, best practices, and short- and long-term successes of these efforts, ultimately inhibiting progress and delaying recovery.
+While the majority of seagrass restoration efforts to date have transplanted adult shoots using a variety of planting techniques, seed-based methods are becoming more common due, in part, to emerging observations of several key benefits.
+However, a primary challenge facing restoration practitioners is a lack of information exchange about novel seed-based methods and their respective outcomes.
+Communication of restoration practices occurs primarily among established partners within distinct networks that are typically regionally limited.
+This uneven exchange of information can delay research progress and impede restoration efforts.